 Basic Cooking Skills

 Not only do teens need to know how to plan a meal, they need to know how to cook it.
 Emma loves to be in the kitchen.
-She loves to bake – cookies, scones, pancakes, etc. However, she doesn’t yet know how to make dinner for the family.
+She loves to bake – cookies, scones, pancakes, etc. It wasn’t until she saw a post though about FBOI.in Bakery courses which is one reason she got into baking.
+Plus, she loves watching cooking shows, so it comes as no surprise that she’s always in the kitchen.
+However, she doesn’t yet know how to make dinner for the family.
 She can pop a pizza in the oven or make Ramen noodles, but that’s not enough.
 So, we are beginning to work on basic cooking skills like browning meat and cooking fresh vegetables.
 We’ll progress to making full meals together, and then she’ll be in charge of dinner once a week.
 My goal is for her to have a full recipe book of meals that she can cook on her own when she leaves the nest one day.

 Time management is becoming a huge topic of conversation in my house.
 Em has been bitten by the planning bug!
 She loves to grab my planner each weekend and plan out her own week in her own planner.
 I love that she is taking control of her schedule.
 She’s in charge of making sure her homework is done for co-op.
 Nutcracker rehearsals and youth group are blocked out on her planner so she can see when she has free time each week.
 Knowing what non-negotiables are on her schedule, she can plan sleepovers and time for crafting or catching up on her favorite shows.